Are Lawnmower Blades Interchangeable?

 When you’ve determined which blade your lawnmower needs, it’s time for the replacement process.
 Below, check out the steps you need to follow:

 Park your lawnmower on a flat part in your garage or yard.
-If your lawnmower is smaller, you’ll just need to flip it on the sides to begin work.
+If your lawnmower is smaller, you’ll need to flip it on its side to begin work.

 If the mower is bigger and heavier, placing it on higher ground would be perfect.
 Don’t forget to put the brakes on and turn off the engine.